ietf-wg-procon/ietf-chair-may-delegate/draft-eggert-procon-chair-delegate.md

 they would like to delegate some of their responsibilities, and if so, which ones, to whom and when.

-One model that is specifically enabled by this proposal, but is not required or even recommended, is a separation of the roles of the IETF Chair from that of the IESG Chair, allowing another Area Director to take over the chairperson role of the IESG and its associated responsibilities.
+One model that is specifically enabled by this proposal is a separation of the roles of the IETF Chair from that of the IESG Chair, allowing another Area Director to take over the chairperson role of the IESG and its associated responsibilities.
 It also enables delegation of the IETF Chair's full IAB membership and delegation or sharing of the role of the General Area Director.

-Specifically, with these changes, it should be possible for the IESG to request the selection of a General Area Director who is not at the same time also the IETF Chair, to whom the IETF Chair may then delegate some of their responsibilities, such as chairing the IESG.
+This document does not require or even recommend that the IETF chair delegate any of their duties, it merely permits them to do so if they so choose.
+Specifically, with these changes, it should be possible for the IESG to request the selection of a General Area Director who is not at the same time also the IETF Chair, to whom the IETF Chair may then delegate some of their responsibilities.

 There must be community transparency about which roles the IETF Chair has delegated to which other Area Director, and for which time.
 This transparency can be guaranteed in several ways, such as through the IESG website or public email.
-Such operational details are out of the scope of this document.
+Such operational details are left to the discretion of the IESG.

 # Emergency Stand-In